20centaurifux/efind-website/docs/howto-extensions.md

 	$ wget https://raw.githubusercontent.com/20centaurifux/efind/master/extension-interface.h
 	$ echo '#include "extension-interface.h"' > ./c-example.c

-At first you should implement the "registration" function to make the extension available.
-Please specify name, version and a brief description by calling the given registration callback:
+At first you should implement the *registration()* function to make the extension available.
+Please specify name, version and a brief description by calling the registration callback *fn*:

 	void
 	registration(RegistrationCtx *ctx, RegisterExtension fn)